 The scientists wanted to survey the body for cells with both molecules; these cells are potentially vulnerable to SARS-CoV-2 infection.
 Each lab typically had single cell RNA-seq data from only a relatively small number of individuals, so groups of scientists got together to collaborate.
 The team’s analysis currently incorporates 117 datasets, including 22 for the lung and airways, although an additional 10 datasets are being added, Nawijn says.

 So far, the collaboration has yielded four papers.
-One, published April 23 in Nature Medicine, used more limited data to pinpoint certain nasal cells as likely sites for viral infection and transmission.
+One, published April 23 in Nature Medicine, used more limited data to pinpoint certain nasal cells as likely sites for viral infection and transmissionexternal link, opens in a new tab.
 The bioRxiv paper, which has not yet gone through the scientific vetting process known as peer review, sketches out a more comprehensive picture.

 Clues to a complex illness